robertvunabandi/guide-on-mitopenid/README.md

 	}
 };
 ```
-We will actually not use the `auth` key, but in case you didn't want to use `passport`, then you would need it.
+We will actually not use the `auth` key, but in case you didn't want to use `passport`, then you would need it (for example, if you used [simple-oauth2](https://www.npmjs.com/package/simple-oauth2)).
 Also, it's there just so you know who the host is.
 For our case, it's `'https://oidc.mit.edu'`.

 #### 3.2.
 Create `passport.js`

 We will need to create a file just to handle what passport is doing to log `AppUser` in.
 Create the file `passport.js` inside of your `./src` directory, and then paste the following code into it:

 ```javascript